DarinM223/miso-fullstack/README.md

 sh start-frontend.sh
 ```

-To test that the frontend is successfully querying the backend, go to `localhost:3003/api/hello/world`.
+To test that the frontend is successfully querying the backend, go to `localhost:3003` and
+type in "world" into the text box and press the "Fetch hello" button.
 You should see the response `"Hello world"`.

 To build to GHCJS, run this in a try-reflex shell: